PELN/fooBar/README.md

 ## Detailed description

-In my Frontend elective, we had to develop a dashboard for a virtual bar (in 1 week).
+In my Frontend elective, we had to develop a dashboard for a virtual bar.

-We got access to a web API with a lot of dynamic data, and had to pick and choose which data to visualize and how to do it.
+We got access to a web API with a lot of data, and had to pick and choose which data to visualize and how to do it.

 My focus was on functionality instead of design, as I wanted to get javascript under my skin.

-I fetched the data with javascript and used html templates to display some of the data.
+I fetched the data with javascript and used html templates to display the data.

 In the process i have used git as version control, and worked with scss and npm packages through the terminal.